locize/i18next-locize-backend/README.md

 i18next.t(key, { defaultValue, tDescription });
 ```

+# Troubleshooting

+**SaveMissing is not working** per default only `localhost` is allowed to send them (to avoid you're using this feature accidentally in production.
+If you're not using `localhost` during development you will have to set the `allowedAddOrUpdateHosts: ['localhost']` for the [backend options](https://github.com/locize/i18next-locize-backend#backend-options).

 # Getting started

 Source can be loaded via [npm](https://www.npmjs.com/package/i18next-locize-backend), bower or [downloaded](https://cdn.rawgit.com/locize/i18next-locize-backend/master/i18next-locize-backend.min.js) from this repo.